What is ampullary cancer?

 The most common symptom of this cancer is jaundice.
 This is yellowing of the skin

 and eyes.
 It happens because the tumor in the ampulla of Vater blocks the bile duct.

-Instead of flowing into the intestines, the bile goes into the blood and causes yellowing
+If bile flow is blocked from going into the intestines, it goes into the blood and

 Other symptoms of the cancer are: